4 engineering students pose with Brutus the Buffalo

 SCHOLARS TRANSFORMING THROUGH RESEARCH (STR): COUNCIL ON UNDERGRADUATE RESEARCH’S ADVOCACY PROGRAM

-The STR Program was developed as an expanded and enhanced program to replace Posters on the Hill and REU Symposium while drawing on their successes.
-This program will broaden participation allowing for engagement from students at varied stages of the undergraduate research process. they will learn valuable skills in communicating the impact of their undergraduate research, scholarship, and creative inquiry experience to a variety of audience members and stakeholders.
+The STR Program was developed to broaden participation, allowing students at varied stages of the undergraduate research process to engage.
+Participants will learn valuable skills in communicating the impact of their undergraduate research, scholarship, and creative inquiry experience to a variety of audience members and stakeholders.

 The National Conference on Undergraduate Research (NCUR) 2024

 The National Conference on Undergraduate Research (NCUR) is dedicated to promoting undergraduate research, scholarship and creative activity in all fields of study by sponsoring an annual conference for students.
 Unlike meetings of academic professional organizations, this gathering of student scholars welcomes presenters from all institutions of higher learning and from all disciplines.
-The 2024 Conference will be held April 8-10 in Long Beach, California.
+Overall, this conference offers a unique environment for the celebration and promotion of undergraduate student achievement; provides models of exemplary research, scholarship, and creative activity; and offers student career readiness development.

 STONE CAMPBELL JOURNAL CONFERENCE